atlas-jj/atlas-jj.github.io/0_cover_page.md

 As a result, our approach is essentially introducing a geometry structured prior to the problem of robotic task learning.
 This aligns with the work from S. Levine et al. 2016, the GPS paper [[1]](#c1) that a spatial softmax operator selects task relevant key points along the optimization of deep RL training.
 But this is different that the introduced geometry structure enforce the selection based on task-relevant feature relationships instead of individual features.
-As shown in the figure A above, in [[1]](#c1), the feature encoder may accidentally output key points that is not on the manipulated objects but rather on the robot end-effector, while our methods selects more consistent and task relevant feature connections.
+As shown in the figure (A) above, in [[1]](#c1), the feature encoder may accidentally output key points that is not on the manipulated objects but rather on the robot end-effector, while our methods selects more consistent and task relevant feature connections (B).

 __The second insight__ is that, if the learned task representation is indeed encoding task relevant information, then the controller design should be made easier, which means learning a "good what" to enable efficient and generalizable "how".